rdennison12/RPG-Projects-Not-Working/README.md

 * Completed basic combat and fixed an annoyance in game play
 * Begin building AI controller
     * Refactored player controller and fighter to be interchangeable between player and enemy
+* Decoupled control when AI or Player is dead